-“We aim to transform Watervale and in doing so the Clare Valley into one of the most desirable tourist destinations in South Australia.
+“We aim to transform Watervale and in doing so the Clare Valley into one of the most desirable tourist destinations in Australia.
 The key is how we intend to do this.
 We want to bring the community along with us, providing a hub of local interaction, opportunities for suppliers, employment and career growth.”

 In the development stage of our business we will focus on the highest quality outcome in the mid to long term.
-We are investing to create an amazing and unique environment people will want to enjoy – whether as customer, supplier or staff member.
+We are investing to create an amazing spaces and a unique environment people will want to enjoy – whether as customer, supplier or staff member.

 An eco-system refers to both the ecological system, and also the economy in which we operate.
 These notions are not in conflict.
 You need economic sustainability in order to fund sustainable ecological practice.